EVerest/everest-core/modules/OCPP201/doc.rst

 .. _everest_modules_handwritten_OCPP201:

-OCPP2 Module
+OCPP 2.1 and 2.0.1 Module
 ================

-This module implements and integrates OCPP 2.0.1 and OCPP2.1 within EVerest.
+This module implements and integrates OCPP 2.0.1 and OCPP 2.1 within EVerest.
 A connection to a Charging Station Management System (CSMS) can be established by loading this module as part of the EVerest configuration.
 This module leverages `libocpp <https://github.com/EVerest/libocpp>`_, EVerest's OCPP library.